CERT-Polska/Artemis/docs/quick-start.rst

-**You can also add additional Artemis modules from** https://github.com/CERT-Polska/Artemis-modules-extra/ - these modules haven't been included in core due to licensing reasons, but provide additional features such as e.g. SSL verification (certificate validity, proper redirect, etc.) or modules that check for subdomain takeover or SQL injection vulnerabilities.
+**You can also add additional Artemis modules from** https://github.com/CERT-Polska/Artemis-modules-extra/ - these modules haven't been included in core due to licensing reasons, but provide additional features such as e.g. SSL verification (certificate validity, proper redirect, etc.), subdomain takeover check or SQL injection check.

 To do that, clone https://github.com/CERT-Polska/Artemis-modules-extra/ inside the Artemis directory and use:

 .. code-block:: console